RakaDoank/carbon-react-native/docs/docs/guides/change-color-scheme.md

 ```

 :::warning
 Be aware of updating a React state in the root tree.
 It may causes unresponsive JavaScript thread.
-You can refer on the React Native performance docs https://reactnative.dev/docs/performance#js-frame-rate-javascript-thread
+Refer to the React Native performance docs https://reactnative.dev/docs/performance#js-frame-rate-javascript-thread
 :::